Logand307/telegram_chatbot/readme.md

 # Telegram RAG Bot with Azure AI Search

 A Telegram bot that uses RAG (Retrieval-Augmented Generation) with Azure AI Search and Azure OpenAI to provide intelligent responses based on indexed knowledge sources.
+Users can also add to the existing knowledge sources by uploading Word or PDF documents.

+Check it out here: https://telegramchatbot-production-12a6.up.railway.app/

 ## Features